GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 ![Architecture diagram](resources/sonarqube-k8s-app-architecture.png)

-SonarQube application contains:
+### SonarQube application contains:
 - An Application resource, which collects all the deployment resources into one logical entity
 - A ServiceAccount for the SonarQube and PostgreSQL Pod.
 - A PersistentVolume and PersistentVolumeClaim for SonarQube and PostgreSQL.
-Note that the volumes isn't be deleted with application.
+Note that the volumes won't be deleted with application.
 If you delete the installation and recreate it with the same name, the new installation uses the same PersistentVolumes.
 As a result, there is no new database initialization, and no new password is set.
 - A Secret with the PostgreSQL initial random password
 - A Deployment with SonarQube and PostgreSQL.
 - A Service, which exposes PostgreSQL and SonarQube to usage in cluster